DanaMW/PowerShell-TuneUp/BinMenu/README.md

 Update: Added the ability to include a argument to command lines of read in and additems.
     That allows for you to call one program to run another and opens up almost anything.
 Update created a BinMenu Settings Manager.
 All settings of BinMenu can be set changed or removed from it.
-    I created it as a function but in its own file for now key Z from bunmenu to use ot.
+    I created it as a function but in its own file for now key Z from bunmenu to use it.
 ```
 <img src="/img/ShowBinMenu.png" alt="BinMenu"/>